-With the increasing research and applying the CNNs in liver cancer images, there is a demand to carefully evaluate their accuracy and define future research directions.
-While the current studies have covered major liver cancers, the number of researches conducted so far is small and limited and more research is needed to answer questions about the accuracy and sensitivity of the CNN algorithms.
-The CNNs demonstrated abilities in segmentation, classification and lesion detection radiological and anatomical pathology images of common cancers.
+With increasing research applying CNNs in liver cancer images there is a demand to evaluate carefully their accuracy and define future research directions.
+While current studies have covered major liver cancers, the number of studies conducted so far is small and limited, and more research is needed to answer questions about the accuracy and sensitivity of the CNN algorithms.
+The CNNs have demonstrated abilities in segmentation, classification, and lesion detection of radiological and anatomical pathology images of common cancers.
 However, several deficiencies in current studies were observed.
-In most studies there were no balance in the content of methods between description of patients involved, and medical components in the methods and the technical computer related component.
+In most studies there was no balance in the content of methods among the description of patients involved, the medical component, and the technical computer related component.
 Furthermore, comparing the use of the CNNs with other models is needed particularly in regard to accuracy and sensitivity of each model on the same set of images.
-Therefore, future studies that focus on these areas should be multi-institute, and the outcome of multicentre collaborations with a large number of patients.
-This is particularly important in view of the growing demand of the CNNs in liver oncology.
+Therefore, future studies that focus on these areas should be multi-institute and the outcome of multicentre collaborations should include with a large number of patients.
+This is particularly important in view of the growing demand of CNNs in liver oncology.

 ARTICLE HIGHLIGHTS

 This study highlighted several aspects related to convolutional neural networks (CNNs).
-First, CNNs have the potential use in identifying HCC and differentiating HCC from other liver masses with high accuracy.
+First, CNNs have potential use in identifying HCC and differentiating HCC from other liver masses with high accuracy.
 Second, CNNs can offer several functions concerning liver cancer, including lesion detection, classification, and segmentation.
 Third, the use of CNN in liver cancer is not limited to radiological images, but it is of value in pathological and cellular studies.
-However, the study identified several limitations in the literature in this area, mainly the smaller number of studies on the topic and the lack of studies from multi centres as well as the lack of longitudinal liver computed tomography (CT) scan studies that can enable comparing outcomes with existing stand-alone and follow-up methods.
+However, the study identified several limitations in the literature in this area, mainly the smaller number of studies on the topic and the lack of studies from multi-centres as well as the lack of longitudinal liver computed tomography (CT) scan studies that can enable comparing outcomes with existing stand-alone and follow-up methods.
 These longitudinal studies could allow researchers to compare changes with the baseline scan and thus could offer better detection of new small liver tumours.

 Research background

 Recently, an increasing interest in the use of deep learning has emerged in research, particularly CNNs, a class of artificial intelligence that has been widely used in biomedical research.
-This study reviews the current literature on the use of CNNs in assessing hepatocellular carcinoma (HCC) and liver masses and how such advanced technology can help in improving clinical diagnosis.
+This study reviews the current literature on the use of CNNs in assessing hepatocellular carcinoma (HCC) and liver masses and how such advanced technology can help improve clinical diagnosis.

 Research motivation

 While the study focuses on an evolving field in gastroenterology and oncology with promising outcomes, several researchers reported difficulties in obtaining images, which make the direct application of machine learning algorithms inappropriate for medical datasets and hence affect the capacity to conduct image classification with high accuracy.
-Therefore, improvement in the design of CNNs and the need for multi-institute, and multicentre collaborations with a large number of patients with cirrhosis due to different pathological causes, and patients with HCC on top of cirrhosis or liver secondaries is needed.
+Therefore, improvement in the design of CNNs and multi-institute and multi-centre collaborations with a large number of patients with cirrhosis due to different pathological causes and patients with HCC on top of cirrhosis or liver secondaries is needed.

 Research objectives

-The study aimed at assessing the use of CNNs in examining HCC and liver masses images in the diagnosis of cancer, and evaluating the accuracy level of the CNNs and their performance.
+The study aimed at assessing the use of CNNs in examining HCC and liver masses images in the diagnosis of cancer and evaluating the accuracy level of the CNNs and their performance.

 Research methods